rschristopher/ischristtrue.com/src/modern-views/christianity.md

 # Modern Christianity

 Modern Christianity is often maligned, including by Christians themselves.
-The more sincere you are in your faith, the further away you will feel from the sinless perfection to which we are called -- in other words, we are to be supremely *humbled* before God.
+The more sincere you are in your faith, the further away you will feel from the sinless perfection to which we are called.
+In other words, to be supremely humbled before God.

 And yet we often see proud Christians, convinced of their status as members of the *elect*, convinced that they are already *saved*, predestined even -- which is very much the antithesis of humility.